chhpyn/Tabz/README.md

 ## 🏆 About This Project

-**Tabz** is a full-stack Flutter mobile application that eliminates the friction of managing shared expenses.
-Built with a robust Firebase backend, it features intelligent OCR receipt parsing powered by Gemini AI, allowing users to effortlessly snap a photo of their receipt, extract line items, and distribute costs accurately.
-With a fully realized social financial ecosystem for organizing groups and tracking real-time settlements, Tabz demonstrates strong proficiency in modern mobile UI/UX design, real-time database management, and Generative AI integration.

-## Overview

 Tabz simplifies group expense tracking and settlement.
 Whether you're splitting rent with roommates, sharing a vacation budget, or tracking group outings, Tabz makes it effortless to:
 - **Capture receipts** using OCR (Optical Character Recognition)
 - **Split expenses** using multiple strategies